pablosilvab/pablosilvab/README.md

 ## Skills

-* Java coding, some Go coding.
+* Java coding, some Node and Go coding.
 * Experience in Docker, Kubernetes.
 * Clean Coding practices.
 * Some favorites languages/tools: